In this short article, we will understand Rocket Engines, their working principle, and different types.

 Myth: Rocket works by applying force on the ground, and the ground pushes the rocket up.

 Truth: Rocket works by applying force on the propellants (and throwing it out).
 The propellant mass applies opposite force on the rocket.
 This is also apparent by the fact that the rocket keeps accelerating even when away from the ground(!).

-Working of Rocket is commonly explained by using Newton’s third law (please refer the above figure).
-As per Newton’s third law, action and reaction forces act on two different surface/objects.
+The working of Rocket is commonly explained by using Newton’s third law (please refer to the above figure).
+As per Newton’s third law, action and reaction forces act on two different surfaces/objects.
 In the case of rockets, the two objects being – “rocket” itself and the “exiting propellant”.
 It is very similar to the case of a person standing on a boat (placed in water).
-When the he/she throws a heavy mass away, this action causes a reaction making the boat (and the person) to move in the opposite direction.
+When he/she throws a heavy mass away, this action causes a reaction making the boat (and the person) move in the opposite direction.